safespring/web/content/blogg/2022/2022-05-terraform-ansible.md

-The idea that configuration languages should be declarative, and that the agent should drive/converge real state into the declared desired state, has become widely accepted over the last three decades and is based on ideas and research by [Mark Burgess during the early nineties and later][mbcfengine].
+The idea that configuration languages should be declarative, and that the agent should drive/converge real state into the declared desired state, has become widely accepted over the last three decades and is based on ideas and research by Mark Burgess during the early nineties and later.

 ### Terraform providers
 The superpower of Terraform comes from all of its providers.
 The Terraform